reneeobringer/ClimateAnalogs_WEN/README.md

 Two categories of data were collected: utility data and climate data.
 The utility data (folder: `UtilityData`) includes water and electricity use data obtained from local utilities.
 The climate data (folder: `ClimateData`) were obtained from the North American Regional Reanalysis.
 All data were collected in 2019.

 The code was developed in R version 4.0.2 and last ran on 8 March 2021.
 The code is contained in the file `climateanaloganalysis.R` and the associated Rdata files can be found in the `rdatafiles` folder.
-In order to run the code, the followinf R packages are required:
+In order to run the code, the following R packages are required:

 **add R packages + version**